wttech/AEM-Rules-for-SonarQube/README.md

 ## Installation

-1. Download or build **AEM Rules for SonarQube** plugin.
+1. Download `aemrules.jar` or build **AEM Rules for SonarQube** plugin.
 2. Paste it into `sonarqube/extensions/plugins` directory.
 3. Restart SonarQube.
-4. Go to rules section and activate AEM rules.
+4. Go to rules section and activate AEM rules in your profile.

 # Commercial Support